shikhar022/ml-projects/README.md

-This project is an attempt to learn about mcahine learning algorithms from scratch.
+This project is an attempt to learn about machine learning algorithms from scratch.